Loan Broadens Access to Certified Biodynamic Compost

 “There was a total absence of any high-quality soil product,” says Ritchie.
 “That’s when we decided to enter a market that’s never been there before—biodynamic compost.
 It’s real.
 It’s truly organic.
 It’s living soil.”

 On July 8, 2009, the duo founded Malibu Compost, and became the first-ever local producer and distributor of certified biodynamic compost.
-After years of demonstrating the strength of their business model, the company received a Program Related Investment (PRI) loan from RSF to help it expand.
+After years of demonstrating the strength of their business model, the company received a loan from who are referred to as second charge lenders, to help it expand.

 “Malibu Compost is a strong mission fit for RSF,” says Mike Gabriel, manager of social enterprise lending at RSF Social Finance.
 “They are committed not only to biodynamic practices, but also to addressing broader environmental issues through education and outreach.”